 We are happy to have signed new client, Old Colony Testing of Norfolk MA.
 The company is offering Electrical Testing Services including Protective Relay Testing, Acceptance Testing, Infrared Testing, and more…

-Welcome, and Thank You!
+Welcome, and Thank You for your business!

 Sadly, in the world we live in, websites are always under threat of attack from hackers and people with negative intent.
 A good example of this happened the other day.
 The company which houses my dedicated server was down for almost 24 hours.
 They claimed it was due to a firmware update in their main data center.
 Now whether that’s true, or they were hacked and they just can’t tell you for security reasons, the result was the same.
 My site was down as were many of my customers who are on that particular server.
 Unfortunately with hundreds of thousands of sites affected, it is very hard to get in touch with hosting companies.
 Live chat went down as they couldn’t handle the volume, and forget about phones as you sat on hold for hours.